Multi-modal learning for geospatial vegetation forecasting: Experiments

+The models trained on EarthNet2021 (ConvLSTM \cite{diaconu.etal_2022}, SGED-ConvLSTM \cite{kladny2024enhanced} and Earthformer \cite{gao.etal_2022}) perform poorly.
+None of the approaches consistently beats the Climatology, particularly the $R^2$ is much lower (from $0.49$ for Earthformer up to $0.53$ for SGED-ConvLSTM).
+Likely, this is a result of the focus on perceptual quality that was reflected in the EarthNet2021 metrics, as well as the overall lower data quality due to a faulty cloud mask.

+Finally, other local time series baselines and non-ML baselines also underperform the Contextformer.
+The strongest pixelwise model is Prophet \cite{taylor.letham_2018}, with an outperformance score of $60.6\%$, followed by the climatology.
+Note, all of these baselines have access to a lot more information than the deep learning-based models (6 years vs. 50 days).
+Hence, this model comparison gives an indication, that spatial context is useful for vegetation forecasting, but leveraging them is challenging, as temporal dynamics are more dominant.
+In addition, the local time series models are all very slow, compared to the deep learning solutions presented in this work, which perform predictions within seconds (see sec.~\ref{sec:speed}).

-Qualitative results of the PredRNN model for one of the minicubes from the OOD-t test set with the highest scores are reported in fig.~\ref{fig:qualitative}.
+Qualitative results of the Contextformer model for one minicube are reported in fig.~\ref{fig:qualitative}.
 The model clearly learns the complex dynamics of vegetation, with a strong seasonal evolution of the crop fields.
-It interpolates faithfully those pixels, which are masked in the target, and contains a strong temporal consistency.
-However, as the prediction horizon increases, predictions become more blurry, even obscuring field boundaries, which should stay consistent over time.
+It interpolates faithfully those pixels, which are masked in the target, and contains strong temporal consistency.
+However, as the lead time increases, predictions become less explicit, with a tendency towards oversmoothing.